2001 Stuttgart Open – Singles

 Franco Squillari was the defending champion but lost in the third round to Guillermo Cañas.

-Gustavo Kuerten won in the final 6–3, 6–2, 6–4 against Cañas.
+First-seeded Gustavo Kuerten won in the final 6–3, 6–2, 6–4 against Cañas.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye to the second round.